4meta5/notes/Blockchain/Parity/metagovernance.md

 Looking forward, it is nearly impossible to predict the next major innovation.
 In the blockchain ecosystem, the pace of development moves considerably faster than any established policy-making process.
 Likewise, when we formalize metagovernance based on how the blockchain works today, we tacitly strengthen and weaken certain power dynamics between existing stakeholders, thereby limiting the future participation of new stakeholders which may make the entire process more efficient.

-Just because we're making collective decisions does not necessarily mean that we need to agree on the criteria for making those decisions. *Rough consensus* is predicated on **thoughtful disagreement**; even in the midst of controversy, we can create open forums to communicate our thoughts and signal our preferences.
+*Rough consensus* is predicated on **thoughtful disagreement**; even in the midst of controversy, we can create open forums to communicate our thoughts and signal our preferences.
+Just because we're making collective decisions does not necessarily mean that we need to agree on the criteria for making those decisions.
 In the end, stakeholders are not affected by governance decisions in proportion to their coin holdings.
 With this in mind, we need to maintain informal off-chain governance processes to represent as many people as possible, while still keeping everything open and *permissionless*.

 In summary, the main arguments for off-chain governance via *rough consensus* include:
-1. Off-chain governance incorporates the preferences of stakeholders (ie node operators) for which there does not exist a known anti-sybil mechanism.
+1. Off-chain governance incorporates the preferences of stakeholders (i.e. node operators) for which there does not exist a known anti-sybil mechanism.
 2. Binding on-chain governance is coercive; it forces full nodes to follow the outcome even if their preferences are not take into account.
 3. When we formalize governance prematurely, we disenfranchise future stakeholders and take away potentially more efficient, informal governance mechanisms that may arise organically from stakeholder interaction with the system.
 > Although the lack of an anti-sybil mechanism prevents the formalization of key stakeholder participation in governance, *rough consensus* through community discussions can offer an informal way for blockchain clients (and other important stakeholders) to voice their preferences.